Mental Health at work

 Emily Dever is the Workplace Wellness Specialist at local not for profit CHESS Connect.
-Delivering Mentally Healthy Workplace Workshops across the Mid North Coast and Clarence Valley, Emily has reached thousands of local workers to impart practical strategies on how to build a flourishing and healthy workplace.
+Delivering Mentally Healthy Workplace Workshops across the Mid North Coast and Northern Rivers of NSW, Emily has reached thousands of local workers to impart practical strategies on how to build a flourishing and healthy workplace.

 Find out more about Emily’s Mentally Healthy Workplace Workshops

 Ready to take the next step to support wellbeing in your workplace?